psycoder-x/ck24/en/comments.md

 Except within a character constant, a string literal, or a comment, the characters `/:` introduce a comment.
 Multi-line comments cannot be nested.

+## Triplet

+Triplet comments are usually used to comment nothing.
+To insert a triplet comment, simply write `/:/`.
+The triplet comment is a shorter version of the empty multi-line comment `/::/`.

+Except within a character constant, a string literal, or a comment, the characters `/:/` is a comment.
+Triplet comments cannot be nested.

 ## Example

 ```